 6 civilians killed in rebel strike in Yemen's Taiz

-" Yemeni security officials say a rocket fired by Shiite rebels has killed six civilians in the war-torn city of Taiz.
-They say the Wednesday strike hit a residential area inside Taiz.
+Yemeni security officials say a rocket fired by Shiite rebels has killed six civilians in the war-torn city of Taiz.

 Comments